vahidejo/NKGSummerSchool/README.md

 The programming language used is Python in the form of Jupyter notebooks.
 However, it should be fairly easy to use MATLAB/Octave as well if that is your preferred programming language for linear algebra.

 Note that to take full advantage of the live examples and exercises, it is recommended to have access to a working copy of a Python/Jupyter notebook distribution prior to the lecture.
-Recommended Python distribution see: www.anaconda.com
+Recommended Python distribution: www.anaconda.com

 JGG